Compare UTLogin and Central Web Authentication (CWA)

-On Monday, June 24, 2013 the university began a year-long transition from the Central Web Authentication (CWA) system to a new UT EID-based authentication system, UTLogin.
-UTLogin will provide a more flexible and secure UT EID authentication service for campus.
+In September 2014, the university completed the transition from the Central Web Authentication (CWA) system to a new UT EID-based authentication system, UTLogin.
+UTLogin provides a more flexible and secure UT EID authentication service for campus.

 The new login system, known as UTLogin, has a number of benefits over Central Web Authentication (CWA):

 - A more contemporary look and feel.

-- Sites using UTLogin do not log you out automatically every 30 minutes.
-Instead, you will be logged out after 60 minutes of inactivity.
+- Sites using UTLogin will log you out after 60 minutes of inactivity.

-- Removing the login popup window gets you to your destination more quickly.
+- Removal of the login popup window gets you to your destination more quickly.

 - Enhanced security features behind-the-scenes.

 What Did the Transition Look Like?

-An updated UT EID login page will be phased into use as university websites adopt UTLogin.
+An updated UT EID login page was phased into use as university websites adopted UTLogin.
 The transition was scheduled by phases in overlapping groups.
-UTLogin was released to the first transition group on June 24, 2013, and the current CWA system was retired in June 2014.
+UTLogin was released to the first transition group on June 24, 2013, and the CWA system was retired in June 2014.

-During the transition, no action is required by UT EID holders.
-This change only affects the look of the UT EID login page itself; there were no changes to password policies, password reset procedures, or other UT EID administration processes.
+During the transition, no action was required by UT EID holders.
+There were no changes to password policies, password reset procedures, or other UT EID administration processes.